ERR-HRI-Challenge/baseline2024/README.md

 | tolerant precision        | $0.5879408152777608$ |
 | tolerant recall       | $0.5047824945292528$ |
 | tolerant f1      | $0.42395310101831235$ |

+## Submission

+### Submission Materials

+The test dataset will be made available to researchers.
+By the submission deadline, participants will submit their models predictions, one for each task (RM, UA, IR) in which they decided to participate.

+Submissions must be fully reproducible -- that is, given the models, the evaluation team should be able to obtain the same predictions from the test dataset.
+As such, submission materials **for each task** are:

+* y_pred (1 dimensional array of predictions from the test dataset)

+* script used to extract groundtruth arrays (i.e., function which takes as input the path to one or multiple session label csv file, and outputs a 1-dimensional array of the groundtruth labels of the data)
+  * must be well documented so its use is intuitive
+  * must include information about prediction frequency

+* model and model weights

+* seed used to obtain predictions

+### Evaluation

+The submitted models, for each task, will be evaluated on two tracks: **overall performance** and **time-tolerant performance**.

+#### Overall performance

+We will rank models based on accuracy and F1-score. (...)

+#### Time-tolerant performance

+We will rank models based on time-tolerant accuracy and F1-score. (...)

 ## Proceedings: